gislaveds-kommun/mediabevararen/readme.md

 >
 >default_sample_metadata.xlsx
 >
->The following is the first column of the excel with basmetadata.
+>Further down is a list of the rows in the first column of the excel with basmetadata.
 >
 >The second column is for the values.
 >